simoncar/melliodora/README.md

 Screen (Frontend work)
 ----------------------

 Login screen
+Password resets
+Remember password

+Register user (no need to build this as need to be setup in admin screen manually)

-Screen to dispay gateway activity
+Screen to display gateway status

-Screen to show active cards
+Screen to show active students

 Search by Student Name
 Search by Card number

-Drillable list
- - Campus
- - Grade
- - Class
- - Student
- - Ping History

 Desktop View of Dashboard